RIT-CHAOS-SEC/ACFA/README.md

 9- After adding `*.v` and `*.mem` files to the project, open a terminal window and `cd` into `scripts`.

 10- Run `make sim` to compile software for the basic test.
 This will update the `*.mem` files.

+### Basic Test

+1- Now we are ready to synthesize openmsp430 with ACFA hardware.
+On the left menu of the PROJECT MANAGER, click "Run Synthesis", and select execution parameters (e.g., number of CPUs used for synthesis) according to your PC's capabilities.
+This step takes 2-10 minutes.

+2- If synthesis succeeds, a window to "Run Implementation" will appear.
+Do not "Run Implementation" for the basic test, and close this prompt window.

+3- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything inside `openmsp430/simulation`.

+4- Open the `tb_openMSP430_fpga.v` file and find lines 193-202.
+These lines open `*.cflog` files to simulate the transmission of \cflog slices for the basic test.
+Therefore in lines 193-202, replace `<LOGS_FULL_PATH>` with the full file path of the `logs` subdirectory of the ACFA directory.

+5- Now, navigate to the "Sources" window in Vivado.
+Search for `tb_openMSP430_fpga`, and in the "Simulation Sources" tab, right-click `tb_openMSP430_fpga.v` and set its file type as the top module.

+6- Go back to the Vivado window, and in the "Flow Navigator" tab (on the left-most part of Vivado's window), click "Run Simulation," then "Run Behavioral Simulation."

+7- On the newly opened simulation window, select 8ms as the time for the simulation to run.
+Then press "Shift+F2" to run.

+8- The simulation waveform will show two ACFA triggers occur during the execution due to the device boot and the program ending.
+In the `logs` sub-directory of the ACFA directory, two `*.cflog` files were generated.
+If two `*.cflog` files are generated and match the contents of `logs/expected_cflogs_basic_test/`, the basic test has completed successfully.